Human Resources Blog - Spark Hire

 10. What’s something we didn’t ask that you want to tell us?

-The open-endedness of this question allows candidates to reflect on their one-way interview and provide additional information that will make them stand out.
+The open-ended nature of this question allows candidates to reflect on their one-way interview and provide additional information that will make them stand out.
 This might be a formative experience from early in their career, or a skill not even listed on their resume.

-With a one-way video interview and the questions above your screening process not only narrows down the pool of applicants, it adds an additional dimension earlier in the process.
-More context to your shortlist allows hiring managers to make better decisions about who advances to later stages.
-Since one-way video interviews don’t require coordination of anyone’s schedules, the speed of the entire recruiting process improves.
+Adding more context to your shortlist allows hiring managers to make better decisions about who advances to later stages.
+Since one-way video interviews don’t require coordination of anyone’s schedules, the speed of the entire recruiting process improves and you hire the best talent for your team every time.